 Profiling Code Using clock_gettime

-The clock_gettime() provides access to several useful timers with the resolution of nanoseconds.
+The clock_gettime() function provides access to several useful timers with a resolution of nanoseconds.
 First, the prototype for the function is as follows:

 The clk_id allows us to select a specific clock from the several